 The specialty burger that stands out is the Bobby Burger

 which has two 1/4 pound patties, four slices of cheese, grilled onions

 and jalapenos.
 It used to be two 1/3 pound patties, but a half pound of

 Snack Shack, 8039 Santa Fe Drive, Overland Park, Kansas

 the first release of our Best Burgers in Kansas, several places were recommended

 to us.
 We have visited many of those restaurants.
 Some of them made it

 onto our list of Unique Kansas Restaurants,

-which made this list.
+made this list.

 Smitty's Carry Out serves great burgers.
 They don't ask